elatov/elatov.github.io/_posts/2012-08-20-esxi-host-experiencing-a-lot-of-active-path-changes-and-disconnects-to-vnx-5300-over-iscsi.md

 >
 > Configuring PSP_RR to use ANO paths for such arrays can result in path thrashing and poor I/O performance.

 So in our case, since the active optimized path was unavailable we started using the non-optimized path.
-During our trouble shooting efforts we trespassed all the LUNs over to SPB and left it over night and the issue didn&#8217;t occur.
+During our trouble shooting efforts we trespassed all the LUNs over to SPB and left it over night and the issue didn't occur.
 As soon as we trespassed the LUNs back to SPA the issue came up again.
-The customer replaced the whole SPA on the VNX but it didn&#8217;t help out.
+The customer replaced the whole SPA on the VNX but it didn't help out.

-After the above test we knew that it had to do something with VLAN 22(path to SPA), because when we only used VLAN 24 (path to SPB) we didn&#8217;t see any issues.
+After the above test we knew that it had to do something with VLAN 22(path to SPA), because when we only used VLAN 24 (path to SPB) we didn't see any issues.
 After much investigation it turned out that one of the stacked switches had QOS enabled and that was causing a bottle neck.
 The customer ran the following command on the offending switch:

 	no mls qos